Small-Minds/Democracy-BE-V4/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/Small-Minds/Democracy-BE-V3)

 **SOURCE CODE COPYRIGHT (C) SMALL MINDS 2020**

+This fourth iteration is designed to be deployed on public clouds (not Heroku) like AWS, Azure, etc.

 This repository contains the services/backend component to the Democracy system.